pattywest/ChordProgressionCSharp/README.md

 - Add an array to try and weight some chords over others, i.e. a V chord would have a higher shot of going to a I or IV over the others.

+To Run:

+Go to ```/ChordProgression/ChordProgression/bin/Debug/netcoreapp3.1/``` and run the ChordProgression.exe file.